csust7zhangjm/Distractor-Aware-Visual-Tracking-Using-Hierarchical-Correlation-Filters-Adaptive-Selection/README.md

 # Distractor-Aware-Visual-Tracking-Using-Hierarchical-Correlation-Filters-Adaptive-Selection
+Jianming Zhang, Yang Liu, Hehua Liu, Jin Wang, Yudong Zhang Submitted to *Applied Intelligence*.

+If the paper is accepted, we will publish our detailed code and data.

 Code and data

-If the paper is accepted, we will publish our detailed code and data